 We took the new Rat Mass, our freshmen, to House Mountain each Fall.
 I was in on the initial planning of the first mission.
 A few members of the Commandant's Staff and I climbed to the top to find a good place to overlook the Valley.

-The mission was a complicated muscle movement - The Advanced Party set up the Start Point, moved water and medics to the Saddle, and prepared for the busses.
-Companies moved by bus to the start point and sent the bus back to shuttle the next company from VMI Post.
-Companies departed at intervals.
+The mission was a complicated muscle movement.
+An Advanced Party set up the Start Point, moved water and medics to the Saddle, and prepared for the companies to arrive.
+Buses transported companies to the start point and then returned to VMI to shuttle the next company from Post.
+Companies departed the Start Point at intervals.

-I usually controlled the Dog Leg, a trail running off to the right, going out to the overlook.
+I usually controlled the Dog Leg, a trail to the right, out to the overlook.
 I helped Mitch control the flow so that only one company was at the top.
-Each Cadet Company Commander gave their company a rousing speech while they looked out over the Shenandoah Valley, using the climb as a metaphor for the struggle to graduate VMI.
+Each Cadet Company Commander gave their company a rousing speech while they looked out over the Shenandoah Valley, using the climb as a metaphor for the struggle to graduate from VMI.

-Each year, I walked up in the dark, checking the trail for hazards, getting to the top well ahead of the first company.
+Each year, I walked up in the dark, checking the trail for hazards, arriving at the Dog Leg well ahead of the first company.
 Once there, I changed my t-shirt, pulled out my poncho liner, got comfortable, and closed my eyes.
 Nap Time.
 Mitch would wake me with a radio call once the first company arrived at the Saddle.

 One year, I was fast asleep when I heard a sound next to my right side.
 When I opened my eyes, I was face-to-face with SATAN!
 His bulging black eyes, a long gray goatee, foul breath, wicked teeth, pointed ears, and horns were no more than an inch from my face.